-A TOEFL score of 550 (213 if computer generated) is required for foreign students.
+TOEFL score of 550 (213 if computer gener- ${f A}$ ated) is required for foreign students.
 All foreign transcripts, including high school, must be submitted to an approved evaluation service.
 The list of the four approved services can be obtained from the School of Allied Health Professions admissions office.
 Results of the evaluation are to be sent to this University directly from the evaluation center.
 Official foreign transcripts must be sent to the School of Allied Health Professions, directly from school to school, at the time of application.

-The Postprofessional Master of Physical Therapy Program is designed for individuals with a degree in physical therapy who wish to pursue advanced studies in their profession.
+The Postprofessional Master of Fig. 1990.

+Therapy Program is designed for individuals a physical therapy. he Postprofessional Master of Physical with a baccalaueate degree in physical therapy who wish to pursue advanced studies in their profession.